nkrishnaswami/mathslax/README.md

 $ SERVER=myhostname.com PORT=9999 node server.js
 ```

+If you prefer, you can also set the server and port in `config.js`

 Set up an outgoing web hook in Slack pointing to `myhostname.com:9999/typeset`
 (don't forget the `/typeset`).
 Use `math!` as the prefix.